-Note 34 Impact of Standards and Statements not yet Effective
+Note 34 Impact of Standards not yet Effective

 Renewal SA has assessed the impact of new and changed Australian Accounting Standards Board standards and interpretations not yet effective.
-Renewal SA has early-adopted AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definitions of Accounting Estimates.
+No Australian Accounting Standards have been early adopted other than AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definitions of Accounting Estimates which was adopted from 1 July 2021.
 The main requirements of this standard amend requirements and guidance relating to what accounting policy information is disclosed and clarifies the distinction between changes in accounting policy and changes in accounting estimates.